chinapedia/wikipedia.abstract.en/Page/Robert_Bellarmine.md

 Devotional works

-Dottrina_cristiana_tradotta_in_lingua_arabica.tif During his retirement, he wrote several short books intended to help ordinary people in their spiritual life: _De ascensione mentis in Deum per scalas rerum creatorum opusculum_ (_The Mind's Ascent to God –_ 1614) which was translated into English as _Jacob's Ladder_ (1638) without acknowledgement by Henry Isaacson,[27] _The Art of Dying Well_ (1619) (in Latin, English translation under this title by Edward Coffin),[28] and _The Seven Words on the Cross_.
+During his retirement, he wrote several short books intended to help ordinary people in their spiritual life: _De ascensione mentis in Deum per scalas rerum creatorum opusculum_ (_The Mind's Ascent to God –_ 1614) which was translated into English as _Jacob's Ladder_ (1638) without acknowledgement by Henry Isaacson,[27] _The Art of Dying Well_ (1619) (in Latin, English translation under this title by Edward Coffin),[28] and _The Seven Words on the Cross_.

 Canonization and final resting place